christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 to two of her brothers and her uncle as listed previously.
 This is how incestuous this family was.

-This book challenges mainstream historiography.
+This book directly challenges mainstream historiography.
 My methodologies are: archaeological and numismatic evidence, linguistic and etymological analysis, and historical correlation and timeline analysis.
 The sources that inspired my work are listed in the 'Bibliography' section at the